 After rejecting a three-year, $7.8 million offer to stay with the Dodgers, Jody Reed agrees to a minor-league contract for undisclosed terms with the Brewers.
 In November, LA pulled their offer to the 31 year-old infielder, who will now go to spring training with Milwaukee as a non-roster player.

-The Yankees replace recently resigned general manager Bob Watson with Brian Cashman.
-In 1996, during Watson's brief tenure, the Bronx Bombers win their first World Series since 1978.
+The Yankees announce Brian Cashman will replace Bob Watson, who recently resigned as the team's general manager.
+During Watson's brief 2+ year tenure, the Bronx Bombers won their first World Series since 1978.

 After 16 years of doing local telecasts, the Mets do not ask a surprised Tim McCarver is told by the Mets he will not be returning to the team's broadcast booth.
-The franchise's pitching legend Tom Seaver, who was in the television booth for the Yankees from 1989 to 1993, will replace the highly regarded broadcaster and will assume other duties within the organization.
+The franchise's pitching legend Tom Seaver, who was in the television booth for the Yankees from 1989 to 1993, will replace the highly regarded, but outspoken 57 year-old broadcaster.

 Eli Manning leads the Giants to an upset victory over the previously undefeated Patriots, making it the second consecutive year a Manning has been the quarterback for the victorious NFL Super Bowl team.
-Eli and Peyton, who QBs for the Indianapolis Colts, join a select group brothers who have won world championship games in back-to-back years that include LivŠn (Marlins, 1997) and Orlando HernŠndez (1998, Yankees), Irish (Giants, 1922) and Bob Meusel (Yankees, 1923), and Bubba (Colts, 1970) and Tody Smith (Cowboys, 1971).
+Eli and Peyton, who QBs for the Indianapolis Colts, join a select group brothers who have won world championship games in back-to-back years that include Liván (Marlins, 1997) and Orlando Hernández (1998, Yankees), Irish (Giants, 1922) and Bob Meusel (Yankees, 1923), and Bubba (Colts, 1970) and Tody Smith (Cowboys, 1971).

 Oliver Perez agrees to a $36 million, three-year deal to stay with the Mets.
 The 29 year-old inconsistent southpaw, who has posted a 26-20 record with New York since being obtained from Pittsburgh during the 2006 season, will be part of the team's starting rotation.